Comp-Attn: Present-and-Align Attention for Compositional Video Generation

+\paragraph{Wan2.2~\cite{wang2025wan}.} Wan2.2-A14B and Wan2.1-14B are largely consistent in terms of model architecture.
+The key difference lies in Wan2.2-A14B adopting a mixture-of-experts architecture, where two DiT models with identical parameter sizes and architectures are used to handle high-noise and low-noise latents, respectively.
+Therefore, we can seamlessly integrate Comp-Attn without modifying any of its components, simply by switching between the two experts according to the original timestep settings of Wan2.2.

+\paragraph{CogVideoX~\cite{yang2024cogvideox}.} CogVideoX is built on the MM-DiT architecture, which requires slight modifications to Comp-Attn for proper adaptation.
+For SCI, we perform subject-aware interpolation on the condition and concatenate it with the video tokens before feeding them into the network.
+For LAM, CogVideoX employs multimodal self-attention, where the attention distribution is divided into four regions: video-video, video-text, text-video, and text-text~\cite{DiTCtrl}.
+We modulate the attention probe specifically within the video-text region to avoid affecting the attention interactions in other regions.
+Specifically, we inject a modulation bias term into the video-text region of the multimodal attention map to achieve a similar effect as cross-attention in the DiT architecture.

-MagicComp can be seamlessly integrated into U-Net-based models, such as VideoCrafter2, with minimal adaptation effort.
-Specifically, SAD module can be directly added to the conditioning stage of VideoCrafter2, reducing semantic confusion in CLIP text embeddings \cite{radford2021clip}.
-For DLFA module, we utilize cross-attention to generate model-adaptive perception layout masks.
-After obtaining the fused layout masks, we design the attention mechanism to ensure that, within each frame, video tokens inside a subject layout region attend only to other video tokens in the same region via self-attention and interact exclusively with their corresponding subject text tokens through cross-attention.
-Video tokens outside the layout regions adhere to the original rules of VideoCrafter2.
+\paragraph{VideoCrafter2~\cite{chen2024videocrafter2}.} Comp-Attn can be seamlessly integrated into U-Net-based models, such as VideoCrafter2, with minimal adaptation effort.
+Specifically, SCI can be directly added to the conditioning stage of VideoCrafter2, enhancing the subject semantics of CLIP text embeddings \cite{radford2021clip}.
+For LAM, we choose to perform attention modulation on the intermediate layers of the encoder and decoder, as these layers are semantically rich in the U-Net architecture.

+\paragraph{FLUX~\cite{flux}.} It is also a model based on the MM-DiT architecture, where we apply Comp-Attn following the approach used in CogVideoX.
+The differences lie in two aspects: (1) the visual input consists of image tokens, and (2) it employs both dual-stream and single-stream blocks to achieve different multimodal feature modulations.
+However, the specific attention interaction rules remain unchanged.